sftpplus/sftpplus-docs/src/doc_source/events/events.rst

 ^^^^^

 :Message: Source and destination ready.
 Start %(transfer_type)s for "%(path)s" with a size of %(size)s bytes.
+Content action: %(content_action)s.
 :Groups: transfer-job, informational, client-side
 :From version: 2.9.0
-:To version: None
 :Description: None
 :Data:
+  :content_action: The action done to change the content of the file during the transfer.

   :size: Size of the source file in bytes.